keplarllp/piwik-data-archiver/README.md

 ### 1. Before you Start

-To make full use of this tool, you will need:
+To make full use of SnowPik, you will need:

 * A running Piwik installation
 * Access to your your Piwik MySQL database